-Virtual endoscopy (VE) is a reconstruction technique that exploits the natural contrast between endoluminal air and the surrounding tissue [46], allowing navigation through the tracheobronchial tree with the same endoluminal perspective as an endoscopy [44].
+Virtual endoscopy (VE) is a reconstruction technique that exploits the natural contrast between endoluminal air and the surrounding tissue [46], allowing navigation through the tracheobronchial tree with the same endoluminal perspective as an endoscopy [44] (Fig. 12.4).

-Several authors have demonstrated the high diagnostic accuracy, sensitivity, and specificity of noninvasive, multirow detector CT virtual endoscopy in detecting and grading central and segmental airway stenosis and its close correlation with flexible bronchoscopy [43, 46, 47].
+Several authors have demonstrated the high diagnostic accuracy, sensitivity, and specificity of noninvasive, multirow detector CT virtual endoscopy in evaluating and grading central and segmental airway stenosis and its close correlation with flexible bronchoscopy [43, 46-48].
 However, it is slightly more accurate at assessing central airway stenosis than segmental airway stenosis [46].